Entrepreneurial Mindset: How to Think Like an Entrepreneur

 - Resilience and Persistence: The next logical problem that follows ambiguity is that certain times there will be failures and things will not go according to the business plan.
 In the light of such situations, the entrepreneur perseveres.
 They try harder and come back stronger, but they don’t give up.

 - Adaptability: Plans may not be fool proof right from the beginning and a business model may have to go through several iterations before it becomes successful.
-Adaptability helps the entrepreneur to be nimble enough to adjust with new learnings and changing environments.
+Adaptability helps the entrepreneur to be nimble enough to adjust to new learnings and changing environments.

 - Curious and Creative: The key to solving the right customer problems begins with asking the right questions.
 The innate curiosity of the entrepreneur enables them to ask the right kind of questions.
 This sets their creative minds on the path to solve problems in an innovative fashion.